-We are deeply grateful for a core group of funders who provide largely flexible, multi-year funding of more than US$500,000 per year.
+We are deeply grateful to a core group of funders who provide largely flexible, multi-year funding of more than US$500,000 per year.
 We also acknowledge several European strategic private funders who prefer to remain anonymous.
 Together, these strategic partners have helped us scale our efforts in protected area management across Africa with their incredibly generous and, mostly, unrestricted support.

 -

 Bel GroupA family company and a major player in the food industry through portions of dairy, fruit and plant-based products, and one of the world leaders in branded cheeses.
-Their corporate mission is to provide everyone with a healthier and more sustainable food.
+Their corporate mission is to provide everyone with healthier and more sustainable food.
 Bel is also committed to fighting climate change and is working towards reducing their net Greenhouse Gas emissions, including contributing towards increasing the capacities of carbon sinks through practices such as the preservation of ecosystems.
 As such, Bel is partnering with African Parks to fund the Chinko Conservation Area through the purchase of VCS carbon credits that were issued for the first time in 2023.

 -